ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 ## Outlining Ghost's setup

-First, you must define how you want to setup Ghost in your cluster.
-This means that you have to decide beforehand how to solve the following points:
+You must define how you want to setup Ghost in your cluster, meaning that you have to decide beforehand how to solve the following points:

 - Ghost can use a cache server.
 Which one will you use and will it be exclusive to the Ghost instance?